- Article (1) Definitions

 The Persons Concerned, or their legal representatives, shall appear before the Notary in person.

-The Notary may use IT means for carrying out all the transactions that fall within the scope of his competence under the provisions of this Decree Law, without necessarily requiring the personal appearance of the persons concerned or their representatives before the Notary.
+The Notary may use IT tools for carrying out all the transactions that fall within the scope of their competence under the provisions of this Decree by Law, without requiring the personal appearance of the persons concerned or their representatives before the Notary when performing the transaction.

-Article (19) Submission of Transaction via IT means
+Article (19) Submission of Transaction via IT Tools

-The provisions of submitting the instruments, verifying the identity, registration, appearance, payment of fees and notification, which are contained herein, shall be duly performed if made, in part or in whole, using the IT means according to the applicable legislation.
+The provisions of submitting the instruments, verifying the identity, registration, appearance, payment of fees and notification, which are contained herein, shall be deemed fulfilled if carried out in whole or in part, using the IT tools according to the applicable legislation.

-Article (20) Issuance of Decisions via IT Means
+Article (20) Issuance of Necessary Decisions via IT Tools

-The Minister may issue the decisions regulating the use of IT means for carrying out the notarial services according to the provisions hereof.
+The Minister may issue the necessary decisions regulating the use of IT tools for carrying out the notarial services according to the provisions hereof.

 Article (21) Confidentiality of E-Registers

-Subject to the provisions of Article [15] hereof, the registers shall be created and kept electronically, shall be deemed confidential, and may only be circulated, reviewed, copied or removed from the e-information system under permission of the Department Director according to the provisions hereof.
+Subject to the provisions of Article (15) hereof, the registers shall be created and kept electronically, shall be confidential, and may only be circulated, reviewed, copied or deleted from the e-information system under permission of the Department Director according to the provisions hereof.

 Article (22) Applicability of Information Security Regulations and Policies

-The information security regulations and policies that are applicable in the State shall apply to the use of IT means described in this Decree Law and the decisions issued in implementation hereof.
+The information security regulations and policies that are approved in the State shall apply to the use of IT tools described in this Decree by Law and the decisions issued in implementation hereof.

-Article (23) Probative Force of E-Signature and E-Document
+Article (23) Evidentiary Value of E-Signature and E-Document

-The E-Signature and E-Document notarized in accordance with the provisions of this Decree Law shall have the same probative force of the authentic signature or instrument as provided for in the Law of Evidence in Civil and Commercial Transactions.
+The E-Signature and E-Document notarized in accordance with the provisions of this Decree by Law shall have the same evidentiary value of the official signature or instrument as provided for in the Law of Evidence in Civil and Commercial Transactions.

 Whoever is appointed as a Public Notary shall satisfy the following requirements: